16 Incredible First Nations Experiences Around Australia

 Koomal Dreaming Aboriginal Food Cave and Didge Tour, WA

-4/14Forage for seasonal native foods and medicines during this three-hour bush walk with Wadandi custodian and guide, Josh ‘Koomal’ Whiteland.
-Venture into Yallingup’s Ngilgi Cave, a 10-minute drive from Dunsborough where Josh will share sacred Dreaming stories before a didgeridoo performance, then gather round the campfire and dig into lunch – a gourmet barbecue where you’ll sample the likes of emu, quandong and saltbush.
+8/17Forage for seasonal native foods and medicines during this three-hour tour with Wadandi custodian and guide Josh “Koomal” Whiteland.
+Venture into Yallingup’s Ngilgi Cave, a 10-minute drive from Quedjinup (Dunsborough), where Whiteland will share sacred Dreaming stories before a didjeridu performance.
+Then gather round the campfire and dig into lunch – a gourmet barbecue where you’ll sample the likes of emu, quandong and saltbush.

 Daintree Aboriginal Art & Survival Tour, Qld

-7/14Delve into the world’s oldest rainforest, explore Kuyu Kuyu, the traditional fishing grounds of the Kuku Yulanji people, spot crocs on a Daintree River cruise, visit Janbal Aboriginal Art Gallery and swim at Mossman Gorge if conditions permit.
-Expect all this and more from this two-day, one-night Aboriginal guided experience with Culture Connect.
+10/17Delve into the world’s oldest rainforest, explore the traditional fishing grounds of the Kuku Yulanji people, spot crocs on a Julaymba (Daintree River) cruise, see Aboriginal art at Janbal Gallery and swim at Manjal Dimbi (Mossman Gorge) (if conditions permit).
+Expect all this and more from a two-day Aboriginal-guided experience with Culture Connect.

 Image credit: Bunda Bunda Tours

-Bunda Bunda Carnot Bay Tag Along Low Tide Tour, WA
+Bunda Bunda Carnot Bay Tag Along Tour, WA

-8/14This cultural journey through WA’s Dampier Peninsula is guided by local Jabirr Jabirr, Ngumbarl man Jaden Howard.
-Embark on a tour of some of Jaden’s favourite fishing spots and try your hand at catching mangrove jack or barramundi using traditional fishing techniques.
-Wander among the mangroves at low tide before heading to a sheltered campsite to cook and enjoy the catch of the day as Jaden shares the Jabirr Jabirr mob’s history and culture.
-If you visit between July and September, turn your eyes to the ocean for the chance to glimpse humpback whales as they cruise along the coast.
+12/17This cultural journey through Murujuga (the Dampier Peninsula) north of Rubibi (Broome) is guided by local Jabirr Jabirr, Ngumbarl man Jaden Howard.
+Embark on a tour of Howard’s favourite fishing spots and try your hand at catching a mangrove jack or barramundi using traditional techniques.
+Wander among the mangroves at low tide before heading to a sheltered campsite to cook the catch of the day as Howard shares the Jabirr Jabirr mob’s history and culture.
+If you visit between July and September, turn your eyes to the ocean for a chance to glimpse humpback whales as they cruise along the coast.

 Image credit: Rocket K